latartademugello5/LSP_REPO_HU/org/howard/edu/lsp/midterm/question1/LibrarySystemCRCCards.md

 ### Library
 1. Maintain the complete collection of books
-2. Track which books are checked out and by whom
+2. Track borrowing records and enforce borrowing limits.

 ## Part 3: Identify Collaborators

 ### Book
-- **Library:** Collaborates with the Library class because books are part of the library's collection and the Library needs to know each book's status.
-- **Member:** Collaborates with Member class because Members borrow books, changing their availability status.
+- **Library:**The Library manages books, so it must track their status.

 ### Member
-- **Book:** Collaborates with Book class to borrow and return specific book instances.
-- **Library:** Collaborates with Library class to access the collection of available books and to record borrowing activity.
+- **Library:** Members interact with the Library to borrow and return books.

 ### Librarian
-- **Book:** Collaborates with Book class to add new books and remove existing ones.
-- **Library:** Collaborates with Library class to view and manage the entire collection.
+- **Library:**  Librarians manage books through the Library system.
-- **Member:** Collaborates with Member class to see which members have borrowed which books.

 ### Library
 - **Book:** Collaborates with Book class to maintain the collection of all books.